-6 The on-site review focuses on improving efficiency in an evaluated workload environment, which will result in closer alignment of actual hours to budgeted hours.
+&lt;sup>6 The Function 4 Business Reviews identify and quantify savings opportunities and provide a process to ensure savings expectations are met.
 Function 4 SOP teams complete the on-site reviews and an Integrated Operations Business Plan Committee provides critical support to ensure attainment of major organizational targets.

-Postal Service Headquarters provided delivery and retail standardization training to Area Managers of Delivery Support Programs on September 8 and 9, 2005.
-In addition, Postal Service Headquarters issued a memorandum on October 13, 2005, to each area outlining the area's responsibility for training managers on the SOP.
-Each area was responsible for training districts by October 31, 2005.
 The districts were responsible for completing training for all levels of management by November 15, 2005.
 Further, Postal Service Headquarters requested that each area establish a review process to validate whether the SOP were adopted to ensure consistent implementation.
 Finally, Postal Service Headquarters informed area officials that the "vital few" list requires their attention and monitoring, which includes action plans to correct performance issues in city and rural delivery and Function 4 operations.

-Objective, Scope and Methodology
+Objective, Scope, and Methodology

-Our overall objective was to assess implementation of Delivery and Retail SOP in the Northeast Area.
-Specifically, we determined whether Northeast Area officials have implemented SOP in city and rural delivery and Function 4 operations.
-The scope of this review focused on whether area officials implemented the SOP at the area level and excluded review at selected district and delivery and retail units within the area.
-We did not determine the effectiveness of the implemented SOP at this time, but plan to perform future reviews and identify opportunities to increase revenue, reduce costs, and improve customer service.
+Our overall objective was to assess implementation of Delivery and Retail SOP in the New York Metro Area.
+Specifically, we determined whether New York Metro Area officials have implemented SOP in city and rural delivery and Function 4 operations.
+The scope of this review focused on whether area officials implemented the SOP at the area level and excluded review at selected district and delivery and retail unit locations within the area.
+We did not determine the effectiveness of the implemented SOP at this time, but plan to perform future reviews and identify opportunities to increase revenue, reduce costs and improve customer service.

-We visited Postal Service Headquarters and the Northeast Area to interview management officials and obtain performance data.
-We selected the Northeast Area7 to review based on discussions with Postal Service Headquarters Delivery and Retail officials and review of FY 2006 delivery and retail performance data for week 10.8 We reviewed and analyzed performance data obtained from Postal Service systems from October 2005 through May 2006 and discussed the results with Postal Service officials.
-9 We relied on data from these systems to conduct and week 34 year-to-date.
+We visited Postal Service Headquarters and the New York Metro Area to interview management officials and obtain performance data.
+We selected the New York Metro Area to review based on discussions with Postal Service Headquarters Delivery and Retail officials and review of FY 2006 delivery and retail performance data for week 10.
+We reviewed and analyzed performance data obtained from Postal Service systems from October 2005 through June 2006 and discussed the results with Postal Service officials.
+We relied on data from these systems to conduct interviews and analysis.
+However, we did not directly audit the systems, but discussed with Postal Service officials the relevance of the data to delivery and retail performance during our fieldwork.